zuozhenggh/learning-library/ospa-library/security/datasafe/datasafe.md

 	![](images/2.png)

 4. Select the database by the **Display Name** of the database you want to register.
-If no database exists, you can **Create Autonomous Database** or double check the Compartment to make sure you are in the right place for your databases.
+If no database exists, you can **Create Autonomous Database** or double check the Compartment to make sure you are in the right place for your databases. *Note: You can jump to item 7 if you have a testing database created.*

    ![](images/3.png)